MicrosoftDocs/Managed-Desktop/managed-desktop/operate/windows-quality-update-overview.md

 ### Pausing and resuming a release

 > [!CAUTION]
-> It's only recommended to use Microsoft Managed Desktop's end-user experience to pause and resume [Windows quality](windows-quality-update-overview.md#pausing-and-resuming-a-release).
+> You should only pause and resume [Windows quality updates](windows-quality-update-overview.md#pausing-and-resuming-a-release) on Microsoft Managed Desktop devices using the Microsoft Managed Desktop Release management blade.
+Do **not** use the Microsoft Intune end-user experience flows to pause or resume Microsoft Managed Desktop devices.
 If you need assistance with pausing and resuming updates, please [submit a support request](../operate/support-request.md).

 The service-level pause of updates is driven by the various software update deployment-related signals Microsoft Managed Desktop receives from Windows Update for Business, and several other product groups within Microsoft.